asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step4.md

 To showcase Istio, a BookInfo web application has been created.
 This sample deploys a simple application composed of four separate microservices which will be used to demonstrate various features of the Istio service mesh.

+Before that, let's check if Istio automatic sidecar injection is enable for the namespace:

+`kubectl describe ns default`{{execute}}

+And It's enabled, see the label `istio-injection=enabled` in the namespace, it's all we need, it will add an envoy sidecar to any deployment this namespace.

+Now we can apply the configuration:

 `kubectl apply -f $ISTIO_HOME/samples/bookinfo/platform/kube/bookinfo.yaml`{{execute}}

 ## Check Status

 `watch kubectl get pods`{{execute}}

+Note that now our PODs have a second container, the `2/2` on the `READY` column means there are two containers and both are ready.

 > To continue hit <kbd>Ctrl</kbd>+<kbd>C</kbd> on terminal.`echo "Ready to go."`{{execute interrupt}}